Meet the Team

 Trustee

-Madeleine is an environmental scientist with experience of working for voluntary and statutory environmental organisations, and as an academic, lecturing in environmental studies with research interests in conservation and marine and coastal management.
-She has been a member of a number of national advisory committees and Boards of organisations and charities in the fields of environment, education and heritage, including Natural Resources Wales, the UK Joint Nature Conservation Committee, National Lottery Heritage Fund Committee for Wales and Wales Environment Link.
-She is currently a Trustee of Amgueddfa Cymru-National Museum Wales, and a member of Pembrokeshire Coast National Park Authority.
+Madeleine Havard is an environmental scientist with experience of working for voluntary and statutory environmental organisations, and as an academic, lecturing in environmental studies with research interests in conservation and marine and coastal management.
+She has been a member of a number of national advisory committees and Boards of organisations and charities in the fields of environment, education and heritage.
+She currently Chairs the Skomer Marine Conservation Zone Advisory Committee, and is a Welsh Government appointed member of Pembrokeshire Coast National Park Authority.

 Michele Wiggins